futuredapp/arkitekt/README.md

 Example Activity implementation. `viewModelFactory` and `layoutResId` must be overridden in every Activity in order to make ViewModel injection and DataBinding work. `ActivityMainBinding` used in `BaseActivity` constructor is generated from related `activity_main.xml` layout file.
-Make sure file exists and have root tag `<layout>` before you try to build your code. `ViewModel` can be accessed through derived `viewModel` field.
+Make sure this file exists and have root tag `<layout>` before you try to build your code. `ViewModel` can be accessed through derived `viewModel` field.
 ```kotlin